Unable to update my EmPress theme and/or plugins

 2. Once you’re logged in, click on the License Keys tab.

 3. Look for the product whose license key you are trying to activate.
-In the example above, we’re activating a license for the Rania theme.
+In the example below, we’re activating a license for the Rania theme.
 Click Manage Sites.

 4. In the screen that loads, you should see the previous domain attached to your license.
 Click Deactivate Site on the right.
 On you deactivate, that will free up your license key to use on another site.